Coronavirus latest: UK PM Boris Johnson hospitalized with COVID-19 symptoms | DW | 05.04.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-21:13 Germany has surpassed 100,000 coronavirus cases, according to the latest count from the John Hopkins University.
-The states of Bavaria, Baden-Württemberg and the city of Hamburg currently hold the highest number of infections.
+21:13 Germany has surpassed 100,000 coronavirus cases, according to the latest count from the Johns Hopkins University.
+The cities of Berlin, Munich and Hamburg of currently hold the highest number of infections.

 Some 1,575 people have died of COVID-19 across the country.